JFinnTeacher/ACC-LCCS/Useful-Links.md

 - [Our World in Data](https://ourworldindata.org/) - Collection of Free Data Sources that can be downloaded for use in Analytics
 - [Statista](https://www.statista.com/) - Collection of Free to use data sources
+- [Kaggle](https://www.kaggle.com/) - Free to access Datasets.
+Does not require login
+-

 ### Operating Systems